DavidTM96/finance-m8/README.md

 2. Clone the forked repository
 3. Add your contributions (code or documentation)
 4. Commit and push
-5. Wait for pull request to be merged
+5. Wait for the pull request to be merged

 ## Contact
 If you have any questions or would like to discuss potential job opportunities, feel free to reach out:
 - Email: <a href="mailto:dtorrez1996@gmail.com">dtorrez1996@gmail.com</a>
-- LinkedIn: <a href="www.linkedin.com/in/david-torrez" target="_blank">www.linkedin.com/in/david-torrez</a>
+- LinkedIn: <a href="https://www.linkedin.com/in/david-torrez/" target="_blank">David Torrez</a>

 Thank you for checking out Finance M8!
 I hope you find it useful and consider it for your financial management needs.